 What is Voter ID?

 For any election held after January 1, 2018 voters must provide proof of identification in order to vote.
 During 2018, voters who cannot provide ID will be asked to sign an additional oath verifying identity and right to vote.
-In 2019, voters who do not have ID will be allowed to cast a provisional ballot or have another reistered voter attest to their identification.
-There are 5 approved types of identification that may be used: an Iowa Driver’s Liscnese or Non-Operator ID, a Voter ID issued by the Secretary of State or the Auditor’s Office, a current US Passport, a US Military ID, or a US Veteran’s ID.
+In 2019, voters who do not have ID will be allowed to cast a provisional ballot or have another registered voter attest to their identification.
+There are 5 approved types of identification that may be used: an Iowa Driver’s License or Non-Operator ID, a Voter ID issued by the Secretary of State or the Auditor’s Office, a current US Passport, a US Military ID, or a US Veteran’s ID.

 What if I don’t have an ID?

-Registered voters who do not have an Iowa driver’s liscense or non-operator’s ID will be issued a voter ID card for free, automatically!
+Registered voters who do not have an Iowa driver’s license or non-operator’s ID will be issued a voter ID card for free, automatically!
 Voter ID cards must be signed before going to the polls.
-Voter ID cards must be signed signed before going to the polls.
 The new voter ID card will contain a PIN number that will be used for voting purposes.
 If you should have a voter ID card and do not, please contact our office to have one sent to you.

 Do I have to vote for everything on the ballot?